This post may contain affiliate links. Please read our disclosure policy.

 cubes of paneer cooking along with spinach in a skillet.

-1. Before serving, taste the dish and season with additional salt if needed.
+1. Taste and adjust salt if needed.

 Expert Tips